Prague mass shooting: What we know about the Charles University attack

 Authorities have confirmed that the suspected killer was a student at the university and said his father had been found dead earlier in the day

-A gunman has killed at least 15 people in a university building in Prague on Thursday, police confirmed.
+A gunman has killed 14 people in a university building in Prague on Thursday, police confirmed.

 Czech police raced to a shooting at Jan Palach Square in the city centre shortly after 3pm, later adding the gunman’s body had also been found in the area.